 A student may apply for an official transcript of college courses at the Admissions and Records Office.
 A student in good standing may receive a transcript at any time.
 Two copies are furnished free by the College; additional copies are \$5 each.
-Transcripts requested "over the counter" or a "48-hour rush mail" will require a \$10.00 "rush" fee.
+Transcripts requested "over the counter" or a "48-hour rush mail" will require a \$10 "rush" fee.
+Transcript fees must be paid at the time of request.